chloeandisabel/happi/README.md

 Want to spawn multiple requests in parallel?
 That's easy with Elixir's `Task` module.
 In this example we call `update/1` on all our Dynos.
-This would be a no-op since the updated struct is the same as the original.
+This example is a no-op since the updated struct is the same as the original.

 ```elixir
 iex> f = fn(d) -> Task.async(client |> Happi.update(Dyno, d)) end